 Taxes and Revenue

 Apple’s earnings report for Q2 2017 came out on May 2nd.
-A better than expected quarter was the theme.
-Their services portion of the business has seen a double-digit increase.
+A better-than-expected quarter was the theme.
+The services portion of the business has seen a double-digit increase.
 This follows a great holiday quarter.
 Apple’s revenue for the quarter was $52.9 billion which was ahead of expectations.

 Tim Cook, Apple’s CEO said, “We’ve seen great customer response to both models of the new iPhone 7 (PRODUCT)RED Special Edition and we’re thrilled with the strong momentum of our Services business, with our highest revenue ever for a 13-week quarter.
 Looking ahead, we are excited to welcome attendees from around the world to our annual Worldwide Developers Conference next month in San Jose.”

 The tech giants in the US pay a lot in taxes.
 The following chart shows how much the big players pay and their current tax rate.
 Amazon shows the biggest tax rate at 36.6% and paid $1.4 billion.
 Apple, by comparison, shows a tax rate of 26.6% and paid a whopping $15.7 billion.
 I’m sure Apple’s accountants are salivating at the thought of a 15% rate.